 A Lawyer Can Evaluate Your Case

 As you begin managing your finances, you may have many questions about how a bankruptcy lawyer from Bogin, Munns & Munns could help you.
-Our number one priority is to help you find a reprieve from your debt.
-We will first begin our partnership by evaluating your situation.
+Our number-one priority is to help you find a reprieve from your debt.
+Therefore, we will first begin our partnership by evaluating your situation.

-Some important facts in your case may include:
+Some essential facts in your case may include:

 - Whether you own a business

-- Whether you can liquidate any of your assets (e.g., like a second home or car)
+- Whether you can liquidate any of your assets (e.g., a second home or car)

 - The extent of your debt

-- The identities of your creditors and what they are owed
+- The identities of your creditors and what you owe them

 - Any extenuating circumstances that may affect your finances, like paying child support or alimony

 Once your lawyer fully understands these details, they can advise you on a course of action.
 There are multiple chapters of bankruptcy under which you can file.
-However, the specifics of this process will depend largely on your situation.
-Some chapters of bankruptcy are better suited to other peoples’ situations than others.
+However, the specifics of this process will depend primarily on your situation.
+Some bankruptcy chapters are better suited to some people’s situations than others.
 Yet, with us, you can rest assured that your legal team will handle your case’s obligations.
 Feel free to reach out to our Florida law firm today to learn more.